georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 Use Clear Rec if desired to erase the recorded list.

 Click Stop Cycles to stop cycling through the recorded positions.

+The Dynamic check box allows the screen parameters to override some recorded parameters for the selected motor.
+This is useful when tunning movements with different velocities, accelerations for example.
+Velocity Limit, Accel Limit, Max torque, Feedforward, KP Scale, and KD Scale can be dynamic.

 If desired you may save the Recorded list to a text file using the File Save in the menu.